Lucio Fulci, Italy's Godfather of Gore

 (also known as: Zombie Hell House) Fulci tried to hop on the Amityville Horror haunted-house bandwagon with this disjointed saga, in which a paranormal researcher (Paolo Malco) and his family move into the former home of a colleague who had previously committed several murders before killing himself.
 As he attempts to uncover what drove "Dr. Freudstein" to such madness he begins to suspect that there is more to the house than meets the eye.

 House By The Cemetery features the usual impressive gore effects, but it turned out to be my least favorite of the four Fulci's that I watched.
 The flick is eventually undone by waaaaaayyy too many plot holes, more-awkward-than-usual dialogue, and things that simply don't make any damn sense.
 For example, the family discovers a tomb in the living room floor of their new house, but later it's revealed that the house has a cavernous basement beneath it.
 How do you bury someone in a place where there isn't any ground?
 Much time is also wasted by casting suspicion onto a seemingly-sinister babysitter (who, at one point, distracts her employer's wife from a huge bloodstain on the floor merely by telling her "I made coffee!") but this subplot simply disappears by the movie's mid point.
-House By The Cemetery also features the single most annoying child I have ever seen in a movie - the researchers' preteen son "Bob" (Giovanni Frezza) who gets the plot rolling with some Danny Torrance-style "Shining" moments at first but then spends the rest of the movie screaming, whining and snivelling in the most irritating high pitched voice I have ever heard.
+House By The Cemetery also features the single most annoying child I have ever seen in a movie - the researchers' preteen son "Bob" (Giovanni Frezza) who gets the plot rolling with some Danny Torrance-style "Shining" moments but then spends the rest of the movie screaming, whining and snivelling in the most irritating high pitched voice I have ever heard.
 I was seriously hoping that something horrible would happen to this kid less than fifteen minutes into the movie.
 Does that make me a bad person?

 Despite its many flaws, the film is regarded as a classic by many Fulci fans and it has inspired songs by at least two heavy metal bands: Wednesday 13 and Mortician.

 "The New York Ripper" (1982)